JVital2013/WxSatConjunctionFinder/README.md

 To use WxSatConjunctionFinder.py, edit the script and set (at the top):

-- A Geostationary weather satellite
+- A Geostationary satellite
+- The LEO weather satellites you're interested in
 - Your latitude and longitude to 6 decimal places
 - The number of days out to forecast conjunctions